 Benefits of Credit Unions

-While most banks are owned by shareholders and are typically for-profit organizations; credit unions on the other hand are non-profit and typically owned by their members.
+Large banks are owned by shareholders and most are publicly traded; credit unions on the other hand are non-profit, and owned by its members.

-Since credit union members own the credit union, they get to directly elect their Board of Directors, having some say in how the credit union is run.
-When it comes to a traditional bank, unless you own stock in the bank you do business with, you have no voting privileges at all.
+Since credit union members own the credit union, they get to elect their Board of Directors – this means they have a direct say in how the credit union operates.

 In addition, credit unions “not-for-profit” status makes them tax-exempt, whereas banks have to pay federal tax.
 This exemption allows any “profits” made by credit unions to be invested directly back into the credit union, increasing their funds available to loan out, and often resulting in lower loan rates (and higher deposit rates) than at traditional banks.

 Advantages of a credit union:

 – Customers say it’s a friendlier banking experience